StateArchivesOfNorthCarolina/docker_dmc/README.md

 We could normalize the dateTime object, but then we would have significantly altered the original field's value.
-The canonical way to do this is to remove 21 hours from the
+The canonical way to do this is to remove 21 hours from the Date Time.
+So then, the representation of the originally transmitted Date and Time becomes:

+_<OrigDate>2009-08-03T15:35:00Z</OrigDate>_

+Such a normalization is, I think, a bad idea.

 *I believe the <OrigDate> should be a simple string value.* This most accurately represents the original nature of the mbox.